Safety & Backup

 Our Assurances to you:

 Security: We take your security abroad very seriously.
-Before we go anywhere, the countries must be politically stable and safe.
+We only send volunteers to places that are safe and politically stable.
 If they are not, we don't go.
-We are constantly in contact with the British Foreign & Commonwealth Office (as well as officials in the US, Canada, and Australia), regarding safety and stability.
+We are constantly in contact with the British Foreign & Commonwealth Office (as well as officials in the US, Canada, and Australia and other countries), regarding safety and stability.
 Of course, we have the added security of our own overseas staff who know the local area in detail.

 Pre-Departure Advice: Once you've been accepted on to our projects you'll receive a personalized website called MyProjectsAbroad, which includes information about insurance, applying for a visa, packing lists, and cultural advice about the country you are visiting.
 Our highly experienced Country Volunteer Advisor will contact you once you have applied and are always available to give advice and answer any questions you may have - both before you go and while you are away.